-Chicago Failure to Diagnose Lawyers
+Chicago Failure To Diagnose Lawyers

 Holding Negligent Doctors Accountable

-At Walner Law®, our Chicago failure to diagnose lawyers are here to help.
+At Walner Law®, our Chicago failure-to-diagnose lawyers are here to help.

-Failure to Diagnose Signs and Symptoms
+Failure-To-Diagnose Signs and Symptoms

 If you are prone to developing a certain illness (based on family history, lifestyle habits, etc.), your doctor should:

-- Know what these high-risk illnesses and medical conditions are and know how to identify them
+- Know what these high-risk illnesses and medical conditions are and know how to identify them.

-- Carefully monitor you to see if your risk factors have increased
+- Carefully monitor you to see if your risk factors have increased.

 Diseases That Are Commonly Undiagnosed

-Failure to diagnose can occur in nearly any medical condition.
+Failure to diagnose can occur for nearly any medical condition.
 Common diseases that fail to be diagnosed include:

-- Heart disease: A doctor’s inability to recognize risk factors can make therapeutic treatment useless.
+- Heart Disease: A doctor’s inability to recognize risk factors can make therapeutic treatment useless.
 This can lead to a serious or fatal heart attack.

 - Meningitis: When diagnosed early, antibiotics can treat this condition and prevent meningitis from spreading and infecting others.
 The symptoms of this disease are similar to the flu, so this condition is often misdiagnosed.